shakfu/py-js/README.md

 - **Code Editor**.
 Double-clicking the `py` object opens a code-editor.
 This is populated by a `read` message which reads a file into the editor and saves the filepath to an attribute.
 A `load` message also `reads` the file followed by `execfile`.
 Saving the text in the editor uses the attribute filepath and execs the saved text to the object's namespace.

-For `pyjs` objects, code editing is already provided by the js max object.
+For `pyjs` objects, code editing is already provided by the [js](https://docs.cycling74.com/max8/refpages/js) Max object.

 #### Scripting